savantcare/ptfile/ptclient/docs/forms.md

 # Q2) How is the state of data entered in the form managed on client side?

-vuex orm field: rowStateOfClientSession of type int
+vuex orm field: rowStateInThisSession of type int

 e.g. cts/spi/rem/db/vuex-orm/rems:71

-# Q3) What are the different possible values for rowStateOfClientSession?
+# Q3) What are the different possible values for rowStateInThisSession?

 0 => Not known
 1 => Got from DB.
 Same as DB.